TJAdryan/jekyll_blog/_posts/2025-05-26-Automated-SQL-Backups-to-Google-Drive.md

 Protecting your data is crucial, and having automated backups is a cornerstone of any robust data strategy.
 In this post, I'll walk you through a Python script that automatically backs up your SQL database (in `.gz` format) to Google Drive.
 This ensures your backups are stored securely offsite and are easily accessible when needed.
 As always there are a lot of cateats to consider, like over using your Google Drive storage quota, in this case my total backups are less than 1GB.
 A service like [rclone](https://rclone.org/) can you help you manage your backups with Google Drive and other cloud stoarge providers. without having to write your own code.
 This is a longer process and it involves running a cron job to fully automate.

+I usually advocate for the simple and straightforward approach, but in this case, I think there is value in scripting the process.
+Both for learning and flexibility.
+There are a lot of great tools for backing up your files, but they are often a lot more than we need.

 ## Why Automate Backups to Google Drive?